 Dr. Lara is deeply embedded in the South Florida Community and is fluent in Spanish.
 He obtained his Doctor of Medicine degree from the University of Virginia School of Medicine where he received numerous awards.
 He then completed an internship at the Hospital of Saint Raphael/Yale School of Medicine.
 Dr. Lara went on to complete an ophthalmology residency as well as a two-year fellowship in vitreoretinal surgery at the University of Florida, Gainesville.

-Dr. Lara, together with Drs.
-Gonzalez, Levy, Shienbaum, and Taher, established Retina Macula Specialists of Miami with the vision of improving quality of life through prevention and treatment of retina and vitreous disease.
+Dr. Lara, together with Dr. Levy and Dr. Taher, established Retina Macula Specialists of Miami with the vision of improving quality of life through prevention and treatment of retina and vitreous disease.
 Retina Macula Specialists of Miami is committed to providing personalized care while delivering the latest technological advances in the field.

 Dr. Levy is one of the most widely known and respected retina surgeons and vitreous specialists in South Florida.
 A native of Miami, Dr. Levy received his medical degree from the University of Miami and completed his internship at Jackson Memorial Hospital.
 He served as Chief Resident during his Ophthalmology Residency at Sinai Hospital of Baltimore, in association with the Johns Hopkins Hospital.
 As a Fellow in Vitreoretinal Disease and Surgery, Dr. Levy received additional subspecialty training at White Memorial Medical Center in Los Angeles.